What's the Connection Between Gum Disease and IBD - Inflammatory Bowel Diseases?

 The exact nature of the connection between gum disease and IBD is complex and multifactorial.
 One proposed mechanism is that both conditions share a common pathway of chronic inflammation.
 Inflammation is a hallmark of both gum disease and IBD, and it is thought that inflammatory molecules released in the mouth may contribute to the development and progression of IBD.
 Conversely, inflammation in the gut may trigger the release of inflammatory mediators that can contribute to the development of gum disease.

 Another potential link between gum disease and IBD is the microbiome.
 Both the oral and gut microbiomes play important roles in maintaining health and preventing disease.
 Disruptions in the microbiome have been implicated in the development of both gum disease and IBD.
-For example, periodontal pathogens such as Porphyromonas gingivalis have been identified in the stool of patients with IBD, suggesting that oral bacteria may play a role in the development of intestinal inflammation.
+For example, periodontal pathogens such as Porphyromonas gingivalis have been identified in the stool of patients with IBD, suggesting that oral bacteria may play a role in the development of intestinal inflammation (2).
 Similarly, changes in the gut microbiome have been linked to the development of gum disease.
+As we discussed in our piece on the role of gut microbiome diversity in Crohn's disease, microbial balance plays a far greater role in IBD than was once appreciated.

 Inflammation: A Common Mechanism?